Menu

 National Convening

-The Convening will be an exciting way to discuss the findings of the project, suggest future directions for the field, and outline the vision of a thriving, equitable, and just community of practice everyone has helped us create.
-If you'll be joining us on the livestream, RSVP below:
+You can watch recording of the convening, which is an exciting way to discuss the findings of the project, suggest future directions for the field, and outline the vision of a thriving, equitable, and just community of practice everyone has helped us create

 Program